Condition00/Portfolio_Project/README.md

 ## Features 📋
 ⚡️ Fully Responsive\
 ⚡️ Valid HTML5 & CSS3\
-⚡️ Typing animation using `Typed.js`\
 ⚡️ Easy to modify

 ## Installation & Deployment 📦
 - Clone the repository and modify the content of <b>index.html</b> according to your requirement.
-- Add or remove images from `varadbhogayata.github.io/assets/img/` directory as per your requirement.
 - I highly recommend to use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to deploy the website the EASIEST WAY.
 - To deploy your website, first you need to create github repository with name `<your-github-username>.github.io`.
 Please don't give any other name.
 - Push the generated code to the `master` branch of this repository.